 We keep our procedures and practices under continual review in the light of local and national guidance.

-While we have not been advised of any further security measures at this time, we will be closely consulting with relevant bodies on this issue and preparing in readiness for any further actions that may be needed.
+While we have not been advised of any further security measures at this time, we will be closely consulting with relevant bodies and preparing in readiness for any further actions that may be needed.

 We will also continue to work closely with our Students’ Union, multi-faith chaplaincy and other groups who share our common and unwavering commitment to the values of community cohesion, tolerance and respect.

-The personal safety of our staff and students is paramount, and with this in mind we wanted to share with you the Government's advice on what to do in the unlikely event of a safety threat such as firearms or terrorist activity on campus.
+The personal safety of our staff and students is paramount, and with this in mind we wanted to share with you the government's advice on what to do in the unlikely event of a safety threat such as firearms or terrorist activity on campus.

-Whilst there are no specific threats to the University, the UK’s national threat level is 'severe' and we want to ensure that everyone is informed about how to stay safe and secure on campus.
+Whilst there are no specific threats to the University, the UK’s national threat level is 'substantial' and we want to ensure that everyone is informed about how to stay safe and secure on campus.

 The government's advice in such incidents is to ensure you follow the Stay Safe principles: Run, Hide, Tell.

-Guidance and information for students on what is hate crime and how to report it.
+Guidance and information for students on what hate crime is and how to report it.

 A world top-100 university

 We're a world top-100 university renowned for the excellence, impact and distinctiveness of our research-led learning and teaching.